BBC Panorama has produced a follow-up report to 2013’s Saving Syria’s Children (SSC).

 03:46 – 04:00 – This scene features the Hand in Hand for Syria nurse who was later photographed at the same hospital “treating” a child fighter.

 The sequence also features the “burnt” father and baby.

 04:23 – A girl’s scream is patched into the soundtrack here and again at 05:38.
 The same disembodied scream was also woven into the soundtrack of SSC at 33:26 and 34:41.

 04:25 – An ISIS insignia is visible in the rear window of the ambulance filmed by Conway as it enters Atarab Hospital’s courtyard.
 As discussed here, the Panorama team was embedded with then ISIS partners Ahrar al-Sham during the production of SSC, enabling them to pass unmolested through an ISIS checkpoint.
 Were the occupants of the ambulance, at least one of whom was armed, members of ISIS?

 07:55 – “This is Ahmed Darwish, he was 16 years old”.

-In SSC a younger child is named as Ahmed Darwish – the small boy shaking in a chair in the corridor.
+However it is striking that in SSC a younger child was named as Ahmed Darwish – the small boy shaking in a chair in the corridor:

 If there were only one person named Ahmed Darwish involved in the events of 26/8/2013 and the misattribution of the name by the BBC, either now or in 2013, were simply an error, it would be an odd one to make.
 The “original” Ahmed Darwish was one of the focal points of SSC, appearing in the Atareb Hospital sequences and towards the end of the programme, where he is seen in a different hospital recovering from his alleged injuries. .
 In 2014 SSC reporter Ian Pannell claimed he and Conway had “sporadic contact” with Ahmed’s father.
 Panorama used an image of the “original” Ahmed Darwish in its promotion for SSUA in April 2021.